Logan Kilgore: Edmonton Eskimos

 In 2019, Kilgore joined the Edmonton Eskimos after not playing in the 2018 CFL season.
 Kilgore's first game with the Eskimos was a pre-season game during the 2019 CFL season, where he scored two touchdowns.
 Starting quarterback Trevor Harris missed the Eskimos Week 15 game due to an injury, which elevated Kilgore into the starting role.
 Despite a furious comeback attempt the Eskimos fell short losing 30–27 on a last second field goal.
 Kilgore then lead the Eskimos to a 21–16 victory over the woeful Redblacks in Week 16, before falling 42–12 to the Hamilton Tiger-Cats the following week.

 Coaching career

 In 2021, Kilgore ended his playing career to become a coach with the Arkansas State Red Wolves football team.
 With Arkansas State, Kilgore was an assistant football coach for the offensive team.
-The following year, the Nashville Post said Kilgore will become both a quarterbacks coach and offensive coordinator for Isidore Newman High School.
+The following year, the Nashville Post said Kilgore will become both a quarterbacks coach and offensive coordinator for the Isidore Newman School.

-In 2023, Kilgore was named Tight Ends Coach at Arkansas State, rejoining Butch Jones and his staff in Jonesboro.
+In 2023, Kilgore was named tight ends coach at Arkansas State, rejoining Butch Jones and his staff in Jonesboro.
+After previously committing to Arkansas State, Kilgore joined the Denver Broncos as an offensive quality control coach on March 25, 2023.